 In fact, I hope you’ll think of this website as something more than just a blog, as an online resource.
 Over the course of the years, I’ve have built up a collection of about 400 recipes at last count.
 You’ll find Angelina’s specialities here, of course, plus many of the classic dishes I got to know during my years in Italy.
 I put special emphasis on the regional cuisines of Rome and Naples, which I know best, but I do set out on the occasional jaunt into points north or further south.
 You’ll also find articles with essential background and techniques for making authentic Italian food, in-depth information on the Italian Pantry and food culture, and tips and tricks, like how to choose the best canned tomatoes.
-To get the most out of this content, check out my page on How to Use This Site.

 There is much here to explore and the database just keeps growing.
 The universe of Italian cooking is truly immense, so I look forward to keep this going for quite some time!